hookorcrook/ETL_HealthDataInteroperability/README.md

-    -From User Management in DHIS2, assign organization to the user and allow Tracked Entity Access -In DHIS2 maintenance, make sure that program has all the TEI Attributes marked as Searchable, and assigned -In DHIS2 maintenance, make sure that all the TEI attributes are searchable
+    -From User Management in DHIS2, assign organization to the user and allow Tracked Entity Access -In DHIS2 maintenance, make sure that program has all the TEI Attributes marked as Searchable, and assigned -In DHIS2 maintenance, make sure that all the TEI attributes are searchable -If API key does not work then logout, login again by typing in credentials

+Note: In OpenMRS, update the parameter person.searchMaxResults (Global Properties to a larger number to get person data more than 1000 records)